CAST of main Characters in order of appearance:

 “It’ll give you a position I’ll never have,” says Sniffer who arrived in the village as a small, hungry, homeless orphan with a runny nose and has made himself useful ever since.
 “Your Grandma has worked hard to convince the Elders to give you a big, important name.
 She says you must eat well because the tests will be harder than you imagine.”
 He turns over the fish grilling above the embers.
 “She’s on the beach already chatting to the Elders.
 Hurry.”
-He spoons rice into two bowls and puts a small grilled fish on top of each.
+He spoons rice into two bowls and puts a small, crispy fish on top of each.

-They eat hungrily and are soon outside the door juggling stones in the early morning sun to keep their minds focused and their bodies from feeling worried.
+They eat hungrily and are soon outside juggling stones in the early morning sun to keep their minds focused and their bodies from feeling worried.
 “Please don’t do anything crazy,” says Sniffer.
 “Just do what they ask you”.

 “She’ll be watching,” grins his friend.

 “Who?’ says Sniffer.
 “The General’s daughter?
 She’s never spoken to you.
 She watches your antics from a distance like you watch the dolphins jumping waves.
 It means nothing.
 Just concentrate.”

 At last the Village Messenger they have been waiting for walks purposefully up the sandy path from the beach.
 He is a tall, serious man called Elegant Willow, a fisherman and a good musician but today dressed as an Imperial Village Elder in a black, silk, full-length tunic fringed with red.
 He seems not to know the boys and addresses no-one in particular when he says in a loud voice, “The sun has risen on your Naming Day.
 The Elders await.”